Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 The famous three Corniche roads take you to Monaco, Menton and on into Italy.
 They’re all sheer rock faces, impressive villas and sparkling sea.

-If you’re after an easier ride on the Côte d’Azur, choosing to cycle one of the Corniche roads is a good option since there’s less climbing but you still get amazing views.
+If you’re after easier cycling on the Cote d’Azur, choosing to ride alonfg one of the Corniche roads is a good option.
+There’s less climbing, but you still get amazing views.

 Our Col de Braus route includes the Basse Corniche, our Col de Turini route includes Moyenne Corniche, and our Col de Madone route includes the Grande Corniche.